-A quick guide to hiking Walsh’s Pyramid from Cairns.
-Tackle one of the most unique trails on the Cairns Coast in Tropical North Queensland.
+How to hike Walsh’s Pyramid from Cairns to tackle one of the most unique mountain trails in Tropical North Queensland.

 Just south of Cairns is the world’s tallest freestanding natural pyramid; Walsh’s Pyramid.
 Hikers who are keen to tackle the summit will be rewarded with some of the best panoramic views of the Cairns and Innisfail Coast.

-In this quick hiking guide, I’ll detail how to get to Walshs Pyramid, trail and hiking information, as well as what you might expect.
+In this quick hiking guide, I’ll detail how to get to Walshs Pyramid, trail and hiking information, as well as what you might expect based on my experience climbing up the pyramid.
 You’ll also find some photos of the track and summit that I hope will inspire you to tackle this epic track!

 Walsh's Pyramid - A Natural Freestanding Pyramid

 Walsh's Pyramid is an independent peak rising above fields of sugar cane in the small town of Gordonvale, approximately 30 minutes (31 kilometres) from Cairns CBD.

 At first glance, you'll be excused if you make the mistake of thinking it was a man-made pyramid covered in eucalypt bush!
 However, the mountain is actually a natural phenomenon and the tallest of its kind in the entire world.

 Wondering how high Walsh's Pyramid actually is?